spykard/Classification-HMMs/README.md

 * Look for ideal ensemble of HMMs such as dor product instead of average.
 * Bidrectional HMM.
 * See HMM (3) discrete.
+* Dataframe sample function should take random_state as a parameter.

 ## Counting